Raj-1703/tracking_expenses_microservice/README.md

-# springboot-postgresql-hibernate-crud-example
-Spring Boot, PostgreSQL, JPA, Hibernate RESTful CRUD API Tutorial - https://youtu.be/eWbGV3LLwVQ
+Created restful APIs using Spring Boot, PostgreSQL, and JDBC Template to interact with database.
+Implemented user management, expense category and transaction management with CRUD operations.
+Used JSON Web Token (JWT) to support token based authentication to access the data.